-Yandex Backend Softverski Inženjer plata u Moscow Metro Area | RUB 1.92M-RUB 8.38M+ | Levels.fyi
+Yandex Backend softverski inženjer Plata u Moscow Metro Area | RUB 1.92M-RUB 8.38M+ | Levels.fyi

-Backend Softverski Inženjer naknada in Moscow Metro Area u Yandex kreće se od RUB 1.92M year za G14 do RUB 8.38M year za G18.
-Medijan year paketa naknade in Moscow Metro Area ukupno iznosi RUB 3.62M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Backend softverski inženjer kompenzacija in Moscow Metro Area u Yandex kreće se od RUB 1.92M po year za G14 do RUB 8.38M po year za G18.
+Medijana year kompenzacionog paketa in Moscow Metro Area iznosi RUB 3.62M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa